avinoamr/textblocks.js/README.md

 **Note**: It's sometimes easier to learn by example, intead of using the documenation presented here. `textblocks` includes a simple `example.html` file that demonstrates all of the principles presented here.
 You're advised to go over its code.

-First, include download the `textblocks.js` file and include it in your HTML application.
-Also, `textblocks.js` is a essentially a jQuery plugin, and therefor depends on it.
+First, download the `textblocks.js` file and include it in your HTML application. `textblocks.js` is a essentially a jQuery plugin, and therefor depends on it.
 Make sure to include jQuery as well:

 ```html
 <script type="text/javascript" src="jquery-1.7.2.js"></script>